Code-Institute-Submissions/the-shamans-cat/README.md

 ### **Bugs**

+**Fixed Bug:**

+* **background-attachment property on iPhones**.
+Chrome dev tool showed that the hero images were displaying correctly on apple mobile devices, this was not the case.
+I looked on a real apple mobile device (iPhone 8) and the image looked awful.
+It only displayed part of the background image.
+At first I thought it was not recognising the the background-position property in the CSS.
+On further investigation, reading articles in stackoverflow https://stackoverflow.com/questions/3183467/css-background-position-not-working-in-mobile-safari-iphone-ipad, I discovered tha it was the background-attachment property that was not being interpreted as expected, so I removed the value of 'fixed' so it would use the default which is 'scroll'.
+I tested this and it worked, so I changed it on all the Hero Images, which now work as expected on iPhones.

+**Outstanding Bugs**
 Error in console on Chrome Developer Tools.

 https://www.chromestatus.com/feature/5088147346030592

->Error: Chrome tool shows that the hero image display correctly on apple mobile devices, this is not the case.
-If you look on a real apple device the image looks awful, as the background-position property in the CSS for the hero image is not being recognised.
-The problem is documented in stack overflow.
-Fix use @solutions
-????????????????????????????????????????????????????????????????????????????

-need to look for a solution.
+Fix is beyond the scope of this project.

+LOGO
+I tried initially to have a navbar-brand with a separate image and descriptive text written in the html element but experienced issues with the text wrapping under the image.
+Not a good visual image for users.
+So, I developed a logo which included text.
+This looked better.
+However, I cannot set the logo to responsive as is only a png file and does not scale well, so used media queries to adjust size on different screen sizes.
+This doesn't work particularly well as in LightHouse tests in Chrome Dev Tools it looses points on best practice as logo image is not responsive.
+A fix might be to create the logo as a scalable vector graphic (SVG) file.
+This would involve either buying it from a logo maker site or investing in a tool such as Adobe Illustrator.
+It would then have to be the right size to fit in the Bootstrap navbar which is quite restrictive.
+Logos need to be well thought out and designed.
+Hopefully, as I gain more web development skills I will be better able to deal with logos.

 >## **Deployment**